FRC5549Robotics/r3/README.md

 It works by logging function calls in a binary file, and then reading out of it at the correct times.
 This simple solution can ease several parts in the process of creating autonomous code for a robot.

-> This library is not production ready in any shape or form.
-Feel free to use it,
-> hack on it, play with it, or really anything, but, as maintainers, we cannot be
-> held responsible for breaking your code or anything of the sort.

 ## Roadmap